Prediction or forecast: don't make the mistake anymore!

 This hesitation is normal.
-It often arises among HR teams, internal communications, and office management, especially when there is a need to publish quickly, with an engaging tone and without errors.
-However, in an internal message, a small spelling mistake can undermine some credibility, especially if you are asking your colleagues to participate in an event that is supposed to be well organized.
+It often arises among HR teams, internal communication, and office management, especially when there is a need to publish quickly, with an engaging tone and without mistakes.
+However, in an internal message, a small spelling error can undermine some credibility, especially if you are asking your colleagues to participate in an event that is supposed to be well organized.

 Introduction to a Common Mistake